Actively Recruiting

 - Hemophilia

-- Ongoing infections or fever
+- Ongoing infection or fever

-- Metallic implants between electrode sites
+- Metallic implants in flow area between electrodes

 AI-Screening